Moggach/my-blog-site/src/posts/Month notes - June.md

 - Display Mapbox data in a custom Gutenberg block with library CarbonFields and plugin Mapster WP Maps

 ### What’s next
 In July I want to get an MVP of my personal portfolio site online.
-I will also be moving this blog across to the new site so next month's notes will be posted there ⭐ I will be helping  finish off the build for the Architecture Lobby website.
+I will also be moving this blog across to the new site so in the next few months these notes will be posted there ⭐ I will be helping  finish off the build for the Architecture Lobby website.
 I am expecting to start work on a website redesign and build for Solidarity Knows No Borders which is a campaign group and coalition run by Migrants Organise.

 ### Interesting links
-These are some interesting links that I’ve come across this month: https://egghead.io/q?access_state=free Egghead.io is my favourite resource for web development tutorials.
-These are their current free courses. https://www.phind.com/  -  Phind is a developer-focused search engine that uses generative AI to search the web and answer technical questions https://www.figma.com/blog/introducing-dev-mode/ Dev Mode is a new workspace within Figma design specifically for developers https://developer.wordpress.org/playground/ - WordPress Playground runs in the browser with instant set up.
-Great for testing and previewing pull requests. https://chriscoyier.net/2023/06/06/modern-css-in-real-life/ - Chris Coyier looks at 5 new CSS features that are in use now across the web
+These are some interesting links that I’ve come across this month:
+- https://egghead.io/q?access_state=free Egghead.io is my favourite resource for web development tutorials.
+These are their current free courses.
+- https://www.phind.com/  -  Phind is a developer-focused search engine that uses generative AI to search the web and answer technical questions
+- https://www.figma.com/blog/introducing-dev-mode/ Dev Mode is a new workspace within Figma design specifically for developers
+- https://developer.wordpress.org/playground/ - WordPress Playground runs in the browser with instant set up.
+Great for testing and previewing pull requests.
+- https://chriscoyier.net/2023/06/06/modern-css-in-real-life/ - Chris Coyier looks at 5 new CSS features that are in use now across the web